 - Use the child as your confidant or emotional caretaker

-- Ask the children to pick a side….their is no right and wrong parent.
+- Ask the children to pick a side… there is no right and wrong parent

 Divorce is difficult.
 It is difficult for you, for the extended family, and for the children who seek your support and guidance.
 You created this family in a joint and collaborative manner.
 Make efforts to create this new family in a similar manner.
 More conflict leads to more chaos and distress for all involved.
 Only through mature cooperation can this be managed and limited.